Home Alone Will Never Be the Same After You Read This Epic Rant About Details You Probably Missed

 But Twitter user Claire Reilly has plenty to say about another aspect that has nothing to do with Kevin’s knack for inflicting pain on the Wet Bandits – the decorations.

-She feels strongly that the McCallisters spread their Christmas cheer too far – evening including the kitchen appliances, the wallpaper and a hunter green telephone.
+She feels strongly that the McCallisters spread their Christmas cheer too far – even including the kitchen appliances, the wallpaper and a hunter green telephone.

 And so she decided to speak her truth, kicking off her tweetstorm with a plea.